 - 6-8 cloves

 - 3-4 green cardamoms

 - Enough salt to season the rice water

 - A pinch of ground nutmeg and mace

 - A few drops of kewra water

 - Fry onions: Heat oil and ghee (1:1) in a thick bottomed skillet (I use a pressure cooker without the lid).
 Add the sliced onions and saute until it turns golden brown.
 Take out and let cool.
 Once cooled, make it into a paste and set aside.

-- Boil eggs: While the potatoes are cooking, hard boil the eggs.
+- While the potatoes are cooking, hard boil the eggs.
 Let cool and peel the shells.

-- Assemble: Soak the saffron in warm milk for about 15 minutes.
+- Soak the saffron in warm milk for about 15 minutes.

 - To assemble the mutton biriyani, take either a deep oven dish, or a thick bottomed deep pan with a fitting lid.
 Make alternate layers of the cooked goat meat, rice, potatoes and eggs.
 Sprinkle the saffron milk, ground nutmeg and mace, rose water, kewra water, and ghee over the top.

-- Slow cook: If using an oven dish, tightly cover it with a few layers of aluminium foil and tightly seal the edges.
-Cook mutton biriyani in convection oven at 325° F for 45-60 minutes.
+- If using an oven dish, tightly cover it with a few layers of aluminum foil and tightly seal the edges.
+Cook mutton biriyani in a convection oven at 325° F for 45-60 minutes.

 - If using a skillet, seal the gap between the edge of the pan and lid with flour dough.
 Place the pan over indirect heat (put another pan with a little water on the stove top and place the mutton biriyani pan on this pan).
 The heat should be set between low and simmer.
 Let the mutton biriyani cook for about 45 minutes.